 Lyrically, then, “Kooks” might be considered a Romantic poem in the Wordsworthian mould.
 It certainly fits Wordsworth’s own criteria of “incidents and situations from common life” expressed in “plainer and more emphatic language,” especially in comparison to the heightened, occasionally grandiose language and stylized imagery of the rest of the album (Wordsworth 596; 597).
 It is also a good exemplar of his rule that in a poem “the feeling therein developed gives importance to the action and situation, and not the action and situation to the feeling” (599): the song builds upon the very slightest of actual incidents.
 Musically, too, it has a structural simplicity which echoes the plain diction of the lyrics.
 The song’s 4:4 time signature, the simplest of tempos (and usually the first learned), has an analogue in the ballad metre which drives many of Wordsworth’s narrative poems such as “Goody Blake and Harry Gill,” “The Idiot Boy,” or “We Are Seven.”
 The ballad metre, which alternates lines of iambic tetrameter and trimeter in four-line stanzas, would have been familiar to an eighteenth-century reader from popular broadsides: it is what might be called a ‘folk’ metre.
 It emphasizes rhythm over flow, drawing primary attention to the repetitive bouncy stanzas, and creates an effect that is, as numerous Romantic critics have observed, naïve or childlike, suggesting a nursery rhyme rather than a ‘serious’ poem.
 “Kooks”’s syncopated four-beat bars work in a similar way, establishing a relationship between childlike rhythm and subject, and suggesting, perhaps, that here is something that, unlike the rest of the album, ought not to be taken particularly seriously.

-And yet its central position in the track order suggests that “Kooks” does matter, very much, and in what follows I will attempt to show why by reading it as an instance of a Romantic child poem, and by unpicking the Romantic child’s relationship to creative and paternal authority.
+And yet its central position in the track order suggests that “Kooks” does matter, very much, and in what follows I will attempt to show why by reading it as an instance of a Romantic child poem and by unpicking the Romantic child’s relationship to creative and paternal authority.
 The song celebrates unselfconscious childish innocence and joyful resistance of adult knowledge in favour of an authentic native wisdom.
 That stance rests upon a central tenet of the Romantic child ethos, which is the suspicion of, and downright resistance to, formal education and socialization, as numerous Romantic critics have noted, to very different interpretive ends.
 The fifth book of The Prelude famously conjures up the “monster birth” of “these too industrious times,” the child who has been crammed with “learning and books” at the expense of his visionary connection with nature (V:293–4; 319).
-This product of a structured education system has become “no Child / But a dwarf Man” (V:295–6) while
+This product of a structured education system has become “no Child / But a dwarf Man” (V:295–6) while:

 old Grandame Earth is grieved to find